Marty5017/runtime-server/README.md

     job: string used to start the job
     mode: selected mode for this job ("verbatim", "simulation", or "echo")
     status: status of the job.
 Starts at "Starting", can go to "Retrying", ends in either "Success" or "Runtime Error",
     runtime: id of the runtime that was used for this job.
-It is None untill the job has started
+It is None until the job has started
-    return_code: None untill started, then 0 on success and >0 on error
+    return_code: None until started, then 0 on success and >0 on error
     runtime_error: string to describe the runtime error
     created_time: UTC time when the job was added to the system
     start_time: UTC time when the job was started on a runtime